As you may know, if the mail service is unauthenticated, you can face the following issues:

 - Sometimes cPanel automatically fetches incorrect

-server outgoing IP address.
-This happens when we have to change outgoing
+server outgoing IP addresses.
+This happens when we have to change an outgoing

 - SPF record has its own specific syntax.
 It is strongly recommended to get familiar with SPF record syntax documentation if you are going to customize the record manually.